Famous puppeteers. Toys for adults. Dreams of Harlequin

 ("Dollhouse")

-Opening a gallery in the Central House of Artists in 1997, Irina Myzina dreamed of opening a new kind of art for our country to the Russian public - artistic collectible dolls.
-Irina, together with a team of enthusiasts, proved that copyright art dolls- this is a separate direction of art, as significant as painting or sculpture.
+Opening a gallery in the Central House of Artists in 1997, Irina Myzina dreamed of opening to the Russian public a new form of art for our country - artistic collectible dolls.
+Irina, together with a team of enthusiasts, proved that the author's art dolls is a separate art direction, as significant as painting or sculpture.

-Craft puppet masters is a game, fine arts and needlework at the same time.
-The profession is suitable for those who are interested in drawing (see choosing a profession for interest in school subjects).
+Craft puppet masters is a game, fine art and handicraft at the same time.
+The profession is suitable for those who are interested in drawing (see choosing a profession based on interest in school subjects).

 Features of the profession

-If a sculptor or painter creates works of fine art, then the craft of a puppeteer seems to be something frivolous.
+If a sculptor or painter creates works of fine art, then the craft of a puppeteer artist seems something frivolous.

-What is a doll performed by a puppeteer?
-This is an artistic image, a toy imitation of a living creature - a person, an animal, and maybe even evil spirits.
+What is a doll made by a puppeteer?
+This is an artistic depiction, a toy imitation of a living creature - a person, an animal, and maybe an evil spirit.
 But at the same time, it is a balanced design that makes the doll stable and, in some cases, mobile.

-Ask any child which dolls he is more interested in: motionless beauties or those whose arms and legs move?
-Surely he will choose a simpler doll, but with which you can interact: with bending arms and legs.
+Ask any child which dolls are more interesting to him: motionless beauties or those whose arms and legs move?
+Surely he will choose a doll that is simpler, but with which you can interact: with bendable arms and legs.
 At worst, groovy.

-For those who appreciate the doll as an artistic phenomenon, the unusual design and craftsmanship will be in the foreground.
+For someone who appreciates a doll as an artistic phenomenon, the unusual design and skill of execution will be in the foreground.

-art dolls self made seldom fall into the hands of children.
-Their destiny is to decorate interiors with themselves, to exhibit in galleries.
-In addition, there are puppet actors who play their roles in puppet theaters and cartoons.
-Moreover, in the puppet-actor, it is not beauty that is important, but expressiveness and ease of control.
+Art dolls self made rarely fall into the hands of children.
+Their destiny is to decorate interiors and exhibit in galleries.
+In addition, there are doll actors who play their roles in puppet theaters and cartoons.
+Moreover, what is important in an actor doll is not beauty, but expressiveness and ease of control.

-To create a doll, you need to come up with and embody her appearance, character.
-If we are talking about a clockwork puppet or a puppet-actor, you also need to think about the internal structure, mechanics.
+To create a doll, you need to invent and embody its appearance and character.
+If we are talking about a wind-up doll or an actor doll, you also need to think about the internal structure and mechanics.

-No wonder they say that the craft of a puppeteer is an art on the one hand, and a game on the other.
-For a real artist, a doll is almost a living being.
-And a puppet for the theater is also a character in a play.
-And the more skillful the puppeteer, the more alive the character turns out.
+It is not without reason that they say that the craft of a puppeteer is, on the one hand, an art, and on the other, a game.
+For a real artist, a doll is almost a living creature.
+And a puppet for the theater is also a character in the play.
+And the more skillful the puppeteer, the more lively the character turns out.

-With tablet puppets, the opposite is true: the puppeteer hides behind a screen, and the puppet is above it.
-It is controlled by handles and levers.
+With tablet dolls, the opposite is true: the puppeteer hides behind a screen, and the doll is above it.
+It is controlled using handles and levers.

-The doll used in the animated film does not need any strings or handles.
-It is arranged in such a way that the multiplier can gradually change its position.
-A huge number of shots are taken, each of which conveys part of the movement.
-The doll comes to life on the screen when all the shots are shown one after another.
+A doll used in an animated film does not need any strings or handles.
+It is designed in such a way that the animator can gradually change its position.
+A huge number of frames are taken, each of which conveys part of the movement.
+The doll comes to life on the screen when all the footage is shown one after another.

 Workplace

-A puppet master can work in his workshop, most likely right at home.
-A puppet theater artist works in a theater workshop.
-Animation film puppeteer works in an animation studio.
+A puppet maker can work in his workshop, most likely right at home.
+A puppet theater puppeteer artist works in a theater workshop.
+An animation film puppeteer works in an animation studio.

 Important qualities

-The profession of a puppeteer implies artistic abilities, a rich imagination, the ability to notice characteristic or unusual features in others, a penchant for working with hands, perseverance, and a sense of humor.
+The profession of a puppeteer artist requires artistic abilities, a rich imagination, the ability to notice characteristic or unusual features in others, a penchant for working with hands, perseverance, and a sense of humor.

 Knowledge and skills

-A puppeteer must be able to draw, sculpt, knit, design, work with textiles, wood, etc.
+A puppeteer artist must be able to draw, sculpt, knit, design, work with textiles, wood, etc.

 Puppet master training

-You can become a puppeteer for a puppet theater by graduating
+You can become a puppeteer for a puppet theater after graduating